Bill LeClair CommunityFund

 The Evergreen Cultural Centre, a registered charitable organization and not-for-profit society, opened its doors in October 1996 in the new Town Centre in Coquitlam, British Columbia.
 A shared vision of the City of Coquitlam, the Tri-City arts community, private business and senior government, it is a facility and organization committed to providing excellence in arts and culture.
-Evergreen is operated by the Evergreen Cultural Centre Society and governed by a Board of Directors.
-It is funded by the City of […]

 This Fund is to commemorate the memory of Shelagh Fulton (nee Hogg), a long time Coquitlam resident and community volunteer.
 Shelagh lived with the challenges of rheumatoid arthritis her entire adult life.
 In 1989 she co-founded the Hang Tough Arthritis Support Group and was actively involved with the Group until shortly before her death on December 27, 2001.
 She was a compassionate and caring person who inspired many.